ManiAm/VENTOS_Public/README.md

     sudo update-alternatives --config gcc
     sudo update-alternatives --config g++

-Now run ./configure again and re-check.
+Run ./configure again and re-check.

 **Step 7:** Now you can compile OMNET++ by using make.
 Compiling takes some time, so relax, grab a cup of coffee <img src="https://github.com/ManiAm/VENTOS/blob/master/coffee.png" width="25" height="25" /> and watch [this](https://www.youtube.com/watch?v=A6XUVjK9W4o).

     make

-**Step 8:** Installation of OMNET++ is done!, and you can verify that the sample simulations run correctly.
+**Step 8:** OMNET++ installation is done and you can verify this by running a sample simulation.
 For example, the dyna simulation is started by entering the following commands.
-First we go to the sample/dyna folder, and then we run it.
+First go to the sample/dyna folder, and then run it.

     cd samples/dyna
     ./dyna